 K5 through 6th grade parents form one line in front of the office between 7:40-8:00 a.m.
 Students must not be dropped off unless a duty teacher is receiving students at the designated area.
 School will begin promptly at 8:00 a.m.
 If a student arrives between 7:00 a.m. and 7:40a.m., the student will have to go to Before care/Aftercare and will be charged the Before care/Aftercare fee.
-If a student arrives later than 8:00 a.m., he/she will then be sent to class with an admit slip.
+If a student arrives at or later than 8:00 a.m., he/she will be marked tardy.
 Excessive, unexcused tardiness will result in absences, parent conference and/or discipline of the student.
 Parents are not allowed to drop the students off in the parking lot.
 Parents must drive through the carpool line; this is to keep our children safe at all times.